 Introduction

-Training deep learning (DL) models on petascale datasets is essential for achieving competitive and state-of-the-art performance in applications such as speech, video analytics, and object recognition.
-However, existing distributed filesystems were not developed for the access patterns and usability requirements of DL jobs.
+Training large models on petascale datasets is essential for achieving competitive and state-of-the-art performance in applications such as speech, video analytics, and object recognition.
+However, existing distributed filesystems were not designed for the access patterns and usability requirements of petascale AI jobs.

 The rest of this document is structured as follows: